veronskor/veronskor/README.md

 ## 🥰 facts about me
 - Bachelor's degree in Biotechnology at St. Petersburg Institute of Technology (2020-2024)
 - I did an internship at the Scientific Research Institute of Vaccines and Serums (2023)
-- I studied the microrna of adipose tissue in the laboratory of human molecular genetics (2023-2024)
+- I researched the microRNA of adipose tissue in the Laboratory of human molecular genetics (2023-2024)
 - 🔥 And now I'm studying at ITMO University for a master's degree in Applied Genomics 🔥

 ## 💻 technologies